Community Development Volunteer Program in Brazil - Rio de Janeiro

 Accommodation and WiFi

-Volunteers stay in a hostel in the central Rio neighbourhood of Glória, which is a 3-minute walk from the metro station.
+Volunteers stay in a hostel in the central Rio neighbourhood of Glória, which is a short walk from the metro station.

-You can expect to share a bedroom with 5 to 7 other volunteers of both genders.
-Bedrooms have single and bunk beds with bedding and air conditioning provided.
+You can expect to share a bedroom with 5 to 8 other volunteers of both genders.
+Bedrooms have bunk beds with bedding and air conditioning provided.
 All rooms have a communal, co-ed bathroom equipped with western toilets and hot showers.
-You can bring your towels or rent one at the hostel for 5 BRL.
+You should bring your own towel or can rent one at the hostel for 5 BRL.
 Lockers are available but you’ll need your own padlock.

 WiFi is available for volunteers to use at the hostel.
 You can also purchase a local SIM card with data for an unlocked mobile phone to keep connected.